alexch/codelikethis/public/lessons/agile/acceptance_testing.md

   * runs inside a browser
   * communicates with tests using network protocol
   * inconsistent behavior between different browsers
+  * written before NodeJS and ES6 and HTML5 so many bugs and weird behaviors

 Cypress
   * runs its own browser using Electron
-  * has more low-level control of browser features, so it's possible to mock and stub DOM APIs
+  * has more low-level control of browser features,
+  * allows mocking and stubbing DOM APIs
+  * saves page snapshots during test run

 # Cypress